RobertDamerius/GenericINS/packages/+GenericINS/README.md

 # Overview
 The Generic Inertial Navigation System (INS) uses a square-root spherical simplex unscented Kalman filter (SRSSUKF) to estimate the navigation state.
 `SRSSUKF.m` is a MATLAB class implementation of the SRSSUKF that can be used for any state estimation problem.
-The actual sensor fusion algorithm is implemented in the MATLAB class `SensorFusion.m`.
-This class re-implements the SRSSUKF algorithm for the Generic INS problem, that is, the SRSSUKF MATLAB class is not required but it is preserved in the directory for completeness.
+The actual sensor fusion algorithm is implemented in the MATLAB classes `SensorFusion.m` and `SensorFusionWithBiasEstimation.m`.
+These classes re-implement the SRSSUKF algorithm for the Generic INS problem, that is, the SRSSUKF MATLAB class is not required but it is preserved in the directory for completeness.
+The `SensorFusion.m` class estimates the navigation state.
+In addition, the `SensorFusionWithBiasEstimation.m` class also estimates the inertial sensor biases.

 The sensor fusion estimate the state vector containing:
 - geographic position (latitude, longitude, altitude)
 - velocity in north, east and down direction
 - orientation (unit quaternion)
-- inertial sensor bias (accelerometer and gyroscope)
+- inertial sensor bias (accelerometer and gyroscope, `SensorFusionWithBiasEstimation.m` class only)

 Internally, the state is estimated for the position of the IMU (accelerometer and gyroscope) and is transformed to any point of interest.